Fruit and Oat Breakfast Bars

 - 1 1/2 tsp baking powder

-Bring a jug of water to the boil.
+Boil 1 1/2 cups of water.
 Place the raisins in a heatproof bowl or dish, cover with the boiling water, and set aside to soften.

 Preheat the oven to 355F.
 Line a large square or rectangular baking dish (approx. 10 x 10 inches) with baking paper.